vikejs/vike/readme.draft.md

 pages/about.page.js         /about
 ```

-Your `*.page.jsx` files don't have to live in a `pages/` directory, you can defined yoru pages' routes with parameterized route strings and, if you need even more flexibility, you can use route functions giving you full programmatic power to define your routing logic.
+Your `*.page.jsx` files don't have to live in a `pages/` directory (`vite-plugin-ssr` considers as root the directory common to all your `*.page.jsx` files).
+You can defined a page's route with a parameterized route strings or with a route function.
+(Route functions give you full programmatic power to define your page's route.)

 Unlike Next.js/Nuxt, *you* define how your pages are rendered: